bobgilmore/githooks/README.md

 ---------
 I don't have many examples of checks that should be run (or ignored) based on extension or directory, so that code isn't really designed to scale.

-If you want to add more checks like that, talk to me - we should probably fix that.
+If you want to add more checks like that, talk to me - we should fix that.